Carpenter Bee Exterminator in McKinney TX

 Every home is treated by a licensed applicator, never a subcontractor.
 Spray-and-pray chains swat at the bees hovering around your deck and skip the tunnels in the wood where the damage actually happens.
 We treat every active hole at full depth, seal the holes once the wood goes quiet, and show you which bare boards to paint or seal so next spring's bees move on.
 One distinction worth knowing: honey bees get relocated alive through our bee removal service; carpenter bees are a wood-damage problem and get treated at the wood.

-How our carpenter bee treatment works
+How our carpenter bee exterminator service works

 Swatting at the big bee hovering around your deck does nothing, because that bee is a male with no stinger and he is not the one drilling.
 The female is inside the wood, at the far end of a tunnel a surface spray never reaches, and plugging her hole just traps bees that chew new exits.
 The RID Method goes after the real problem: the bees inside the wood, the holes the next generation comes back to, and the bare boards that invited the drilling.
 Remove and Install both happen on the initial visit.
 That is our one-time Carpenter Bee Annihilation service.
 Defend is the ongoing step, available on a recurring plan, for homes with cedar fences and pergolas that draw new bees every spring.